 Correct use of the PSS by trained staff and users should prevent any one taking the beam in that hutch when people are present or entering the hutches whilst the beam is switched on.
-The procedures for design and modification of a PSS is described in TDI-HP-GEN-REP-00133.
+The procedures for design and modification of a PSS is described in CEO-HP-GEN-REP-0013.
 This document should be considered as part of the Local Rules.

 - 6.2 Disciplinary action will be taken against any person - - 6.2.1 Tampering (i.e. altering or interfering in an unauthorised or improper manner) with any part of the PSS. - 6.2.2 Deliberately not performing a search of any hutch in the correct manner. - 6.3 Deliberately locking a person inside an interlocked hutch is forbidden except for the purpose of health physics radiation safety contingency exercise or checking the crash out mechanisms, the PSS (including emergency beam off buttons) and the rehearsal of the contingency plan detailed in appendix 4.
 These checks must be done under a radiation or PSS or both (radiation and PSS) PtW defined by the Principal Personnel Safety Engineer (PPSE) (and radiation PtW for contingency plan rehearsal) who will specify adequate hardware precautions to ensure that the beam cannot be activated in that hutch during the work or exercise. - 6.4 The local RPSs are responsible for ensuring that an effective search pattern is maintained within the beamline hutches.
-Searchers must report to the RPS for the area any specific problems immediately for rectification. - Anybody noticing any fault or problem with the PSS for any beamline must not enter the hutch, and report to the Operations Shift Leader and PPSE as soon as possible.
+Searchers must report to the RPS for the area any specific problems immediately for rectification. - Anybody noticing any fault or problem with the PSS for any beamline must not enter the hutch, and report to the Operations Shift Leader and PPSE as soon as possible. - 6.6 Beamline users must not allow beam into the hutch if they are aware of or notice any fault or problem with the PSS which would compromise the effectiveness of the search in excluding people from the area and report to the Operations Shift Leader and PPSE as soon as possible.